Scaleup Service Practices

 AI and the economics of delivery

 The most significant development in scaling support provision since 2022 is not a new programme or institution.
 It is the emergence of AI tools that materially change what scaling support can be delivered, at what cost, and to how many ventures simultaneously.
 Support that previously required expensive human capital to deliver at reasonable quality can now be partially automated - enabling the scarce pool of genuinely expert practitioners to focus on the highest-value interventions while AI handles knowledge-diffusion, diagnostic, and curriculum functions at scale.
+The substantive treatment of AI in ecosystem capability, and in the knowledge-commons architecture more broadly, sits in What AI changes about African scaling and Data, Insights and Knowledge.

 Willingness to pay: changing, but not changed